SunCoast Community Fund

 Faced with a lack of access to fresh and healthy food, South Bay residents have banded together to open a community-owned and governed full-service grocery store focused on local sourcing, healthy options, reducing packaging, and making healthy food access equitable for all.
 SunCoast Market Co-op gives a voice and meaningful opportunity to the people most in need.

-San Diego Roots Sustainable Food Project has partnered with SunCoast Market to get the store open, and offer long-term solutions to area residents.
-Once it does, the store will serve as a community wellness hub, offering ongoing support for healthy living, and classes in cooking, healthy eating, nutrition, and home vegetable gardening.
+SunCoast Market has signed a lease and is working hard to open the store, offering long-term solutions to area residents.
+Once it opens, the store will serve as a community wellness hub, offering ongoing support for healthy living, and classes in cooking, healthy eating, nutrition, and home vegetable gardening.
 SunCoast will be a model for other lower-income, diverse communities in how to build community self-reliance and resilience from within.

 Wish List Coming Soon!